temperature and humidity sensor diagram

 What is the working principle of a humidity transducer?

-The sensor module for temperature and humidity mainly includes a capacitor sensitive to humidity and a conversion circuit.
-This capacitor is sensitive to humidity.
+The temperature and humidity sensor module has a capacitor that responds to humidity.
+It also has a conversion circuit.
+This capacitor can be affected by humidity.

-It has a glass base and a bottom electrode.
+It has a glass base and an electrode at the bottom.
 There is a material that responds to humidity.
 Lastly, it has a top electrode.

-Humidity-sensitive materials are large molecules called polymers.
-Their dielectric constant changes based on the humidity around them.
+Humidity-sensitive materials are big molecules known as polymers.
+Their dielectric constant changes with the humidity in the air.

 As the humidity in the air changes, the capacitance of these materials changes too.
 When the humidity rises, the capacitance goes up.
 When the humidity falls, the capacitance goes down.

 The sensor’s circuit changes the humidity-sensitive capacitance into a voltage.
 This shows a humidity range from 0 to 100% RH.
-The sensor’s output demonstrates a linear change from 0 to 1 volt.
+The sensor’s output shows a steady change from 0 to 1 volt.

 Where is the optimal placement for a temperature humidity sensor?